OMDTZ/MillsMap_V1/README.md

         - 2 vCPUs
         - RAM 4GB / 80GB Disk
         - Cost ($28/mo)
+    - After data collection, deploying the new server will not require the same server specifications because the traffic is low and amount of data will not be as much as during actual data collection.
+For this reasons, the specifications will be;
+      - Ubuntu Docker 19.03.12 on Ubuntu 20.04 (version of docker doesn't matter, you can opt for the available higher version)
+      - Size
+        - 1 vCPU
+        - RAM 1GB / 25GB Disk
+        - Cost ($6/mo)

   - Choose Authentication Method; for more security, we recommend ssh but you can also opt password
   - Rename and create the droplets.